thomas-roos/aws-greengrass-lite/docs/spec/core-bus-interface/gg_config.md

 ## delete

-The `delete` method removes the key and value associated with `key_path`.
+The `delete` method removes the key and value associated with `key_path`, if present.
 If the value is a map with subkeys, everything under it is also deleted recursively.
+If the key does not exist, nothing happens.

 - [gg-config-delete-1] `delete` can be invoked with call or notify.